alexmarcel/super-basic-speed-dial/internal_readme.txt

   - Click "Add Shortcut"

 Edit a shortcut:
-  - Hover over a tile to reveal the blue pencil (✎) button (bottom-right)
+  - Hover over a tile to reveal the blue (E) button (bottom-right)
   - Click it to open the modal pre-filled with the current name and URL
   - Make changes and click "Save"

 Delete a shortcut:
-  - Hover over a tile to reveal the red (✕) button (top-right)
+  - Hover over a tile to reveal the red (X) button (top-right)
-  - Click once — it turns orange and shows "?" as a confirmation prompt
+  - Click once — it turns orange as a confirmation prompt
   - Click again within 2 seconds to confirm deletion

 Reorder shortcuts:
   - Drag any tile and drop it onto another tile to swap positions
   - New order is saved automatically

+Backup shortcuts:
+  - Hover over the "+ Add Shortcut" tile to reveal the green (B) button
+  - Click it to open the Backup & Restore modal
+  - Click "Download Backup" to save a JSON file of all current shortcuts

+Restore shortcuts:
+  - Open the Backup & Restore modal (B button on the Add Shortcut tile)
+  - Click "Restore Backup File" and select a previously saved JSON backup
+  - Click "Restore" to confirm — this replaces all current shortcuts

 FILE STRUCTURE